kuzzleio/kuzzle/ROADMAP.md

 Kuzzle is currently in alpha version, and we are working hard to implement new features for our first beta version, mainly focusing on user-friendliness and production readiness.
 It won't be a one-time big release, suddenly bringing Kuzzle from alpha to beta.
 Kuzzle is an agile project, and we plan to implement and improve Kuzzle incrementally, until we feel Kuzzle is worthy of a beta version tag.

+Likewise, the roadmap below is the required features needed to **enter** beta version.
+After that we'll keep amending this beta version with many more features, until we feel ready to bring Kuzzle to its first stable release.

+And after our first stable release, we won't stop there!
+We have already planned a few neat things for Kuzzle.
+We already know that we want full scalability, data enrichment through external API, and more.

 So stay tuned, as many new functionalities will appear over time!

 # What we have planned to do with Kuzzle